 [CCO Name], its contractors, subcontractors, and participating providers cannot:

-Stop a member from using any part of the grievance system process or take punitive action against a provider who ask for an expedited result or supports a member’s appeal.
+Stop a member from using any part of the complaint and appeal system process or take punitive action against a provider who ask for an expedited result or supports a member’s appeal.

-Encourage the withdrawal of a grievance, appeal, or hearing already filed; or
+Encourage the withdrawal of a complaint, , appeal, or hearing already filed; or

-Use the filing or result of a grievance, appeal, or hearing as a reason to react against a member or to request member disenrollment.
+Use the filing or result of a complaint,, appeal, or hearing as a reason to react against a member or to request member disenrollment.

 You can ask us to change a decision we made.